crdx/dotman/README.md

 ## Usage

 A `Dotfile` is a lot like a `Vagrantfile`.
-It's pure Ruby, but via use of heavy DSL-like patterns it looks more like a configuration file, while still leveraging all the power of a full programming language.
+It's pure Ruby, but via use of DSL-like patterns it looks more like a configuration file, while still leveraging all the power of a full programming language.

 The `dotman build` command operates by reading the `Dotfile` in the current directory and processing it.
 It outputs to standard output a dependency-free Bash script which will install your dotfiles.